Eurasian wryneck: Description

-The Eurasian wryneck grows to about 17 cm in length.
-The subspecies Jynx torquilla tschusii weighs 26 to 50 g.
+The Eurasian wryneck is 16–18 cm in length.
+The nominate subspecies weighs 23 to 52 g, and subspecies Jynx torquilla tschusii weighs 26 to 50 g.
 It is a slim, elongated-looking bird with a body shape more like a thrush than a woodpecker.
 The upperparts are barred and mottled in shades of pale brown with rufous and blackish bars and wider black streaks.
 The rump and upper tail coverts are grey with speckles and irregular bands of brown.
 The rounded tail is grey, speckled with brown, with faint bands of greyish-brown and a few more clearly defined bands of brownish-black.
 The cheeks and throat are buff barred with brown.
 The underparts are creamy white with brown markings shaped like arrow-heads which are reduced to spots on the lower breast and belly.
 The flanks are buff with similar markings and the under-tail coverts are buff with narrow brown bars.
 The primaries and secondaries are brown with rufous-buff markings.
 The beak is brown, long and slender with a broad base and sharp tip.
 The irises are hazel and the slender legs and feet are pale brown.
 The first and second toes are shorter than the others.
 The first and fourth toes point backwards and the second and third point forwards, a good arrangement for clinging to vertical surfaces.
-The juvenile has a livery much similar to the adults but with a milder and less distinct coloration.
+The juvenile has plumage similar to the adults, but with the patterning slightly duller and less contrasting.

-The call of the Eurasian wryneck is a series of repeated harsh, shrill notes quee-quee-quee-quee lasting for several seconds and is reminiscent of the voice of the lesser spotted woodpecker.
+The call of the Eurasian wryneck is a series of repeated harsh, shrill notes quee-quee-quee-quee lasting for several seconds and is reminiscent of the voice of the lesser spotted woodpecker or a small falcon such as a hobby.
 Its alarm call is a short series of staccato "tuck"s and when disturbed on the nest it hisses.